-How to get rid of two recurring review comments (Git hook, VS extension)
+How I got rid of two recurring review comments (Git hook, VS extension)

 For a project I was working on, I had to include the ticket number in every commit message and add Async